Home Opinion On Fiery Summits between US and North Korea

 In order to satisfy these conditions, the North Koreans would have to immediately disarm all the nuclear warheads in their possession, which according to Western estimates, range between 30 to 70.
 Also, they would have to shut down a uranium refinery in the south of their country.

-However this is where they played their Trump card, they suddenly placed the demand that the US would have to withdraw all sanctions against them.
+However this is where they played their trump card, they suddenly placed the demand that the US would have to withdraw all sanctions against them.
 The sanctions have long been in place and have been placed on some items.
 The primary motive behind these measures is to isolate the proud nation from the international community.
 It is quite clear that the US would not be inclined to tamper with these measures as they are the only protection one has from an unstable nuclear-powered state.

 It is thus not surprising that the peace talks failed to achieve their desired objective.
 While Donald Trump boarded the Air Force One without any of his traditional hullabaloos, Kim Jong Un boarded his armored train with a triumphant look on his face, on the way to his 3000 km journey homewards through China.
 Moreover, any photo-op in the aftermath of the summit is at best, a consolation for sore ends with no definite results to show for it.